mikaspar/CarND_Term1_Behavioral_Cloning/writeup_report.md

 #### 2. The used CovNet Architecture

-After several attempts with LeNet and its adaptation i decided to avoid the dropout layers because they caused the underfitting of the model.
-I received best results when using the NVIDIA architecture.
+After several attempts with LeNet and its adaptation i decided to use the nVidia Architecture.
+I received best results when using the NVIDIA architecture with added dropout layers.

 The model was trained and validated on different data sets to ensure that the model was not overfitting (using validation_split =0.2 of Keras fit function).
 The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.